 (*denotes coming soon)

-Adopt-A-Block: The first Saturday of each month (adding more as we grow) we serve our community through provisions of food, service projects, trash pick-up, and prayer.
-Combined with a scaled down version of Kidz Jam, this engages community residents of all ages.
+Adopt-A-Block: The first & third Saturday of each month we serve our community through provisions of food, service projects, trash pick-up, and prayer.
+See our events page for information on locations.

-Homeless Outreach: We reach out to the homeless communities the Second Wednesday evening of each month, providing food, hygiene products, clothing, resource aid, and a Christ-centered message.
+Homeless Outreach: We reach out to the homeless communities the Second & Fourth Sunday evenings of each month, providing food, hygiene products, clothing, resource aid, and a Christ-centered message.

 Food Truck: Once a quarter on a Friday we deliver food to our Adopt-A-Block neighborhood for free courtesy of Inter-Faith Food Shuttle, a nonprofit hunger-relief organization.

 Clothes Closet: Men’s, women’s and children’s gently used clothing to be used in our outreaches.
 And a collection of business attire for clients to choose from as they prepare to go into the workforce.